rerobots/docs/prelim.md

 measurement begins for purposes such as billing.
 When the user is done, she can terminate the instance.

+In the case of `INIT_FAIL`, you can [contact a rerobots employee](https://rerobots.net/contact) for assistance, or you can try to terminate and start a new instance again.
+Internal rerobots logging will automatically save this event for further investigation later.

 ## Kinds of Connection

 To connect to an instance, there are several options available now, and more are